outdreamer/build-a-cure-1/docs/objects/problem_solving_schema.md

 	- definition:
 		- relevant information to solving a problem, or info describing a system with problems
+		- the set of system(s) allowing a problem to occur

 	- attributes:
 		- can interact with multiple systems (bio, chemistry, markets)